ciarandg/dwm/README.md

 # Ciaran's dwm build
 dwm is an extremely fast, small, and dynamic window manager for X. This is my personal build.
-Many of the bindings and modifications are taken directly from Luke Smith's [build](https://github.com/LukeSmithxyz/dwm).
+Many of my bindings and modifications are taken directly from Luke Smith's [build](https://github.com/LukeSmithxyz/dwm).

+# Features
+- Sticky windows (`super+s`)
+- True fullscreen (`super+f`)
+- Multiple layouts, all of which work with vanitygaps
+- Customized dwmbar with coloured underlines and mpd status
+- Gruvbox theme

 ## Dependencies
 ### Fonts
 - Noto Nerd Font
 - mplus Nerd Font
 - Twemoji
 - Monospace
 ### Other
 - mpc (window titles are replaced with currently playing song)
 - libxft-bgra (for displaying color emoji in dwmbar)
 - In order to build dwm you need the Xlib header files.

 ## Installation
 Edit config.mk to match your local setup (dwm is installed into